nixworks/public/news/2006/12/20/index.md

 ##### "Jack" Thomas
 ### [ "Jack" Thomas will face a retrial under the Australian Anti-Terrorism Act 2005 based on media interviews.
 He had earlier been jailed under the act before an Appeals Court freed him on the grounds that an interview with Thomas in Pakistan had been involuntary. ](/news/2006/12/20/jack-thomas-will-face-a-retrial-under-the-australian-anti-terrorism-act-2005-based-on-media-interviews-he-had-earlier-been-jailed-under.md)
-_Context: Appeals Court, "Jack" Thomas, Pakistan, Australian Anti-Terrorism Act 2005_
+_Context: Australian Anti-Terrorism Act 2005, "Jack" Thomas, Pakistan, Appeals Court_

 ##### Military of the United States
 ### [ The United States military claims to have captured a senior leader of Al-Qaeda in Iraq. ](/news/2006/12/20/the-united-states-military-claims-to-have-captured-a-senior-leader-of-al-qaeda-in-iraq.md)